Last modified September 29, 2021

 gsctl update nodepool

-gsctl update nodepool allows modifying a node pool, such as editing the scaling range and the name.
+gsctl update nodepool command allows modifying a node pool, such as editing the scaling range and the name.

 The command is called with the cluster and node pool ID as a positional argument,